arniebradfo/Transitions/src/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Twenty Seventeen bundles the following third-party resources:
+Transitions bundles the following third-party resources:

 normalize.css, Copyright 2012-2016 Nicolas Gallagher and Jonathan Neal
 License: MIT